 Is there a withdrawal penalty? – If you open the right type of account, you shouldn’t have to worry about early withdrawals.
 Just to be safe, make sure you understand whether or not there is a penalty for doing so.

-Of course, you’ll probably have other questions, and that’s great.
-The more knowledge you gain, the more success you’ll have with your savings account.
+The more knowledge you gain, the more success you’ll see with your savings plan. 😉

 This article is intended to be a general resource only and is not intended to be nor does it constitute legal advice.
 Any recommendations are based on opinion only.